bigscience-workshop/bigscience/train/tr11-176B-ml/chronicles.md

 ### 2022-03-18

-7 days after the launch the training finished the batch size ramp up stage and we are now at full throttle of GBS=2048 and at 149-150 TFLOPs.
+7 days after the launch the training finished the batch size ramp up stage and we are now at full throttle of GBS=2048 and at 149-150 TFLOPs per GPU.

 A single train iteration is about 105 secs.